 CONVERSION RULES FOR INDICATIVE DURABILITIES ACCORDING TO GEOGRAPHICAL AREA

-The chart below presents the conversion factors that allow estimating the durability (1) for other exposures and/or other geographical areas.
+The chart below presents the conversion factors that enable the estimation of the durability (1) for other exposures and/or other geographical area.

 |Area 1||Area 2||Area 3|